VolkanSah/BrowserGamesSpy/README.md

 # BrowserGamesSpy
 ###### System and Network Monitoring Tool

 This tool monitors system metrics and network connections for browser-based games like "Die Siedler Online".
 It collects data on CPU usage, memory usage, network activity, and active network connections, and displays these metrics in a graphical user interface (GUI) using `tkinter`.
 Additionally, the tool can save the collected data to a CSV file and visualize the metrics using `matplotlib`.

+## Why This Tool?
+Online game operators often claim their systems are secure and harmless to your system.
+However, many forensic experts and security admins can prove otherwise.
+Frequent blue screens or system freezes, leading to improper shutdowns, can cause the following damages to your system:

+- **Data Loss**: Hard drive corruption
+- **Memory Damage**: Permanent damage to RAM
+- **Overheating**: Especially in modern devices like netbooks and laptops with minimal cooling and sensitive parts

+It's not always clear where data is being sent, especially under the European General Data Protection Regulation (GDPR).
+As a user, I want to know where my data is being streamed.
+This tool is designed to help you document any concerns and potential damages, providing evidence to consumer protection agencies or similar entities to combat the pursuit of profit over service and security.

+### User Rights and GDPR
+Under the GDPR, users have several rights regarding their personal data:
+- **Right to be Informed**: You must be informed about how your data is being used.
+- **Right of Access**: You can access your personal data and understand how it is being processed.
+- **Right to Rectification**: You can have your data corrected if it is inaccurate or incomplete.
+- **Right to Erasure**: You can request your data to be deleted.
+- **Right to Restrict Processing**: You can limit how your data is used.
+- **Right to Data Portability**: You can obtain and reuse your data across different services.
+- **Right to Object**: You can object to the processing of your data in certain circumstances.
+- **Rights Related to Automated Decision-Making**: You can challenge and request a review of decisions made without human intervention.

+This tool helps you exercise these rights by providing transparency about the data being collected and how it is being used.

 ## Features
 - Monitors CPU usage, memory usage, network sent/received bytes, and active network connections.